croservices/cro/docs/reference/cro-http-server.md

     :http<2>        # HTTP/2 only
     :http<1.1 2>    # HTTP/1.1 and HTTP/2 (SSL only; selected by ALPN)

-The default is `:http<1.1>` for a HTTP server, and `:http<1.1 2>` for a HTTPS server.
-The only supported mechanism for selecting between HTTP/1.1 and HTTP/2 is Application Level Protocol Negotiation, which is part of SSL.
-Therefore, it is not possible to have a HTTP server that can accept both HTTP/1.1 and HTTP/2 connections in Cro.
+The default is `:http<1.1>` for a HTTP server.
+For a HTTPS server, if the SSL library (`IO::Socket::Async::SSL`) detects that ALPN support is available then it will default to `:http<1.1 2>`; otherwise it will default to `:http<1.1>`.
+If `:http<1.1 2>` is specified and ALPN support is not available, then an exception will be thrown.
+ALPN is the only supported mechanism for selecting between HTTP/1.1 and HTTP/2, thus the requirement on it for this configuration (and why there is no option for both versions with HTTP).